shahmitu76/1stcybersecurityBecode/linux exercises folder/02-FindingFiles1.md

-# Finding Files with Linux
+# Finding Files with Linux- Answer sheet

 Connect to the virtual machine 10.12.181.X with the following credentials: